bflaven/ia_usages/ia_build_vue_js_on_fastapi/streamlit_module_annotated_text/README.md

 # 001_streamlit_annotated_text.md

+**In this directory `streamlit_module_annotated_text`, an attempt on `Annotated Text Component for Streamlit` by Thiago Teixeira, one of the founders of Streamlit.
+Checkout https://github.com/tvst/st-annotated-text/tree/master**

+Below, one of the prompt to mix `annotated_text` and `Spacy`.

 ## PROMPT_1
-As an advanced programmer in Python, using Streamlit, can you write a script using this function "annotated_text" and spacy
+As an advanced programmer in Python, using Streamlit, can you write a script using this function "annotated_text" and Spacy

 ```python
 with st.echo():